 Holeman & Finch Public House, Atlanta

 Holeman & Finch Public House serves perhaps the most celebrated burger in Atlanta, but there’s a catch.
-They start each shift (lunch & dinner) with 24 burgers prepped to cook, and when they’re out, they’re out.
+They start each shift (lunch and dinner) with 24 burgers prepped to cook, and when they’re out, they’re out.
 They started serving their famous burgers to industry professionals coming off shift at 10 p.m., but demand led them to expand…slightly.
 Get here on time for the best burger in Atlanta, and wash it down with some great beer.

 Sockeye Brewing & Grill, Boise

 Sockeye Brewing & Grill‘s two Boise locations serve up hearty food with a western sensibility to go along with their refreshing beers.
 Start out with the Sockeye salmon cakes and, if you want to stay on theme, try salmon cooked three ways for your entree.
 Wash it all down with the Lonesome Larry Lager.

 Chicago has more great brewpubs and taverns than you can get through in a year, including the country’s only Michelin-starred brewery with Band of Bohemia.
 But the best pub in the city is The Publican, and they have their own cookbook to prove it.
 Their hearty menu offers gourmet versions of old European peasant dishes, and pairs with an astonishingly accomplished beer list.